tenzir/tenzir/web/docs/tql2/operators/to_snowflake.md

 ### `ingest_mode = string (optional)`

-The ingest mode must be one of three options:
+You can set the ingest mode to one of three options:

 * `"create_append"`: (default) Creates the table if it does not exist, otherwise appends to it.
 * `"create"`: creates the table, causing an error if it already exists.
 * `"append"`: appends to the table, causing an error if it does not exist.

-If the table is created by the operator, its columns will be inferred from the first event.
+In case the operator creates the table it will use the the first event to infer the columns.

 ## Examples